 You'll need to purchase multiple units to cover the area you want to protect with overlapping fields

 Chemical repellents consist of granules or pellets made of a material which smells and tastes bad to gophers.
 Castor oil is popular lately.
 Normally you'll have to broadcast them with a spreader then put a spoonful down the main opening of each mound in the affected area.

 These granules are usually water activated so you'll have to water the area when you're done spreading the granules.
 You'll also have to pour some water down the mounds you put the granules in.
 In addition, you'll have to reapply them after a heavy rain.

 Repellents – either sonic or chemical – require closer observation of the habits and activities of the gophers than the other methods do.
 If you observe a change in their movements in response to the repellents, you might have to change the location of the sonic stakes or change the amount of the granules you put out.

 The last method we'll discuss is fumigation.
 Fumigation is exactly what it sounds like, you're going to gas 'em out.
 The procedure is simple, but a bit time-consuming.

-Using any of several fumigants such as this one or this one, light the cartridge and insert it deeply into the open of a gopher mound.
+Using any of several fumigants such as this one, light the cartridge and insert it deeply into the open of a gopher mound.
 Close the open as tightly as possible to trap the gas inside.
 Examine the ground carefully, looking for areas where the smoke is escaping.
 Tamp the soil down to keep the gas in the tunnel, otherwise, it won't do any good.

 If the gopher is in the mound when you put the fumigant in the mound, he'll probably be dead in about two minutes.
 That's a minimum of two minutes per mound, so be prepared to spend some time at it.